"7 days without fitness makes one weak."

 - Try a fitness class.

 - Join the kids on their interactive game system for some simulated sports fun.

 - Check out a yoga or tai chi DVD at the library...and do it at home!

-- Try a few of Malverne Health & Wellness's simple exercises for the lower back and neck (after we consult with you to find the proper exercises that will be!).
+- Try a few of Malverne Health & Wellness's simple exercises for the lower back and neck (after we talk about which are good for you!).

-Malverne Health & Wellness just wants you to know that exercising a little more than you do now (especially if you are not exercising at all right now) goes a long, long way to help you ward off pain and enjoy the quality of life you want!
+Malverne Health & Wellness just wants you to know that exercising a little more than you do now (especially if you do nothing) goes a long, long way to help you prevent pain and enjoy the quality of life you want!

 "This information and website content is not intended to diagnose, guarantee results, or recommend specific treatment or activity.
 It is designed to educate and inform only.
 Please consult your physician for a thorough examination leading to a diagnosis and well-planned treatment strategy.
 See more details on the DISCLAIMER

 page.
 Content is reviewed by Dr. James M. Cox I